AlphaTechnolog/dotfiles/.github/README.md

 |super + Tab|Switch layouts|

 > In the most of the cases, exists mouse based keybindings (but i really prefer the shortcuts lol)

+### Bling

+You can use the official bling module, but I made some modifications in the source code of bling to add multimonitor support in some parts, it's recommended to use my own version (for this dotfiles at least), but anyway you can use another version or modification of the bling module if you want